Use accessibility features on Mac

-If items on the screen are too small, you can zoom in to make content larger and easier to see.
+If items on the screen of your Mac are too small, you can zoom in to make content larger and easier to see.
 You can zoom the entire screen or a portion of the screen.

 To set zoom options, choose Apple menu > System Preferences, click Accessibility, then click Zoom.